 Take place in a government, industry, academic, or private accounting practice

 Include experience in the following concentrations:

 - Governmental accounting, budgeting or auditing

 - Management Advisory

-If your position requires you to sign reports or supervise attest services, you must spend an additional 2000 hours working in attest services prior to obtaining your CPA license.
+If your position requires you to sign reports or supervise attest services, you must spend an additional 2000 hours working in attest services prior to obtaining your Missouri CPA license.
 This must take place in a public accounting practice, or by working as a government arbitrator.

 When you’ve completed your required time, ask your supervisor (officially known as the Endorser) to fill out the Experience section of the Application for Initial License to Practice Public Accounting.
 They’ll also need to complete the Endorser-Experience Addendum, which must be signed in the presence of a Notary Public.

 Submit all required documents with your application to Missouri State Board of Accountancy, 3605 Missouri Blvd., P.O.
 Box 613, Jefferson City, MO 65102-0613.

 Once you’ve completed all of the following requirements, you’ll be eligible to obtain your Missouri CPA licensure.